minekube/gate/README.md

 ## Quick sample setup

-This is a simple sample setup of a Minecraft network using Gate proxy.
+This is a simple setup of a Minecraft network using Gate proxy, a Paper 1.16.1 (server1) & Paper 1.8.8 (server2).

 **You will only need a JRE (Java Runtime Environment, 8 or higher).**